-- Rep. Golden's Amendment to H.R.
-3055 to provide additional beds in rural VA facilities providing long-term care to veterans, many times treating mental health issues.
+Amendment to H.R.
+3055: To provide additional beds in rural VA facilities providing long-term care to veterans, many times treating mental health issues.

-- H.R.
-1605 - Education Savings Accounts for Military Families Act of 2019 creates an opt-in for military families to establish Military Education Savings Accounts to help fund their children’s education and expand access to personalized, high-quality educational experiences.
+Education Savings Accounts for Military Families Act (H.R.1605): To create an opt-in for military families to establish Military Education Savings Accounts to help fund their children’s education and expand access to high-quality educational experiences.

-- H.R.1830 - National Purple Heart Hall of Honor Commemorative Coin Act of 2019 would the creation of coins emblematic of National Purple Heart Hall of Fame and prescribes surcharges for the coins to be distributed to the National Purple Heart Hall of Honor, Inc..
+National Purple Heart Hall of Honor Commemorative Coin Act (H.R.1830): To create coins emblematic of National Purple Heart Hall of Fame and prescribe surcharges for the coins to be distributed to the National Purple Heart Hall of Honor, Inc.

-- H.R.
-2493 - ACT for Veterans Act of 2019 would give veterans 96 hours to notify the VA that he or she received emergency care at a non-VA facility.
+ACT for Veterans Act (H.R.
+2493): To give veterans 96 hours to notify the VA that he or she received emergency care at a non-VA facility.

-- H.R.
-299 - Blue Water Navy Vietnam Veterans Act of 2019 compensates Vietnam and some Korea veterans that served in oceans adjacent to the theater of operations during these wars and were exposed to Agent Orange and related herbicides and chemicals.
+Blue Water Navy Vietnam Veterans Act (H.R.299): To compensate Vietnam and some Korea veterans that served in oceans adjacent to the theater of operations during these wars and were exposed to Agent Orange and related herbicides and chemicals.

-- H.R.
-1381 - Burn Pit Registry Enhancement Act of 2019 allows family members of deceased servicemembers and veterans to enter the cause of death in the burn pit registry.
+Burn Pit Registry Enhancement Act (H.R.
+1381): To allow family members of deceased servicemembers and veterans to enter the cause of death in the burn pit registry.
 Currently, only registered individuals are allowed to update the cause of death information.
 This bill will ensure that the VA has accurate service-related death data for our veterans which enables improved prevention, compensation, and identification patterns.

 My office is here to help veterans navigate complex federal government bureaucracies — including the Department of Veterans Affairs.
 In Idaho's First District, there are five VA facilities (Sandpoint, Caldwell, Grangeville, Lewiston, Coeur d’Alene), and the VA hospital in Boise serves many veterans in our district.
 If you run into any issues while working with the VA or tracking down your military records or medals, or any other issues with a federal agency, my office is here to go to bat for you.